 Offred is a direct product of before and after the establishment of the new Republic of Gilead.
 Once a free woman who could do as she pleased, Offred wakes up in a world of nightmares where her life has drastically changed in a short span of time.
-After the leaders of Gilead have decreed all capable women must dedicate their lives to reversing the country’s fallen birthrates, Offred is nothing more than a vessel waiting to be filled.
-Women who cannot give birth are given other roles and assigned a spot of the totem pole.
-Those who are old and unruly are sent to the dreaded Colonies.
+After the leaders of Gilead have decreed all capable women must dedicate their lives to reversing the country’s fallen birthrates, Offred becomes nothing more than a vessel waiting to be filled.
+In turn, women who cannot conceive nor give birth are assigned other roles and and become stuck to the bottom of the societal totem pole.
+The women who do not fit into either category, otherwise known as the old and unruly, are sent to the dreaded Colonies.

-Offred’s duty as a handmaid is to respect her Commander, serve the Commander’s wife, and deliver the family a baby after a successful ceremony.
+Offred’s duties as a handmaid are to respect her Commander, serve the Commander’s wife, and deliver the family a baby after a successful ceremony.
 But Offred can’t help wonder, is all female automony really gone, or is there a resistance flickering in the distance?